Dramas and novels

 Emile Zola's novel Le Rêve ('The Dream') concerns an orphaned girl who is adopted by professional embroiderers and who becomes an expert in or nué embroidery.
 Le Rêve is the sixteenth novel in the so-called Rougon-Macquart series.
 The book was published in 1888 (Paris, Charpentier).
 The first English translation came out in 1893.

-The Language of Threads is a novel from 2000, set in Hong Kong in the 1930's.
+The Language of Threads is a novel published in 2000, and set in Hong Kong in the 1930's.
 It features Pei, who works initially as a saitong (washer and ironer of richly embroidered cheongsams), and then later she sets up a tailoring business.
 Here she starts to embroider the story of her life in silk.